 Benefit #2 – Easy to Convey Messages Over Large Areas:

-- A PA System will provide an easier way to cover a large area with music or voice announcements.
+- PA Systems will provide an easier way to cover a large area with music or voice announcements.

 - A great way to handle large noisy crowds in a large gymnasium or broadcasting to an entire building

 - A fire and alarm system can be easily integrated to provide automatic messaging.

 - Automatic messaging will signal people to protect themselves or exit a building.

 - In today’s world, automatic messaging is something that deems important to consider with any system.